VeriLLM: A Lightweight Framework for Publicly Verifiable Decentralized Inference: A Game-Theoretic Proof

 \subsection{Algorithm}

-We let every verifier $i\in[n]$ independently report their verification results as $x_i$.
-Then we run the Kruskal algorithm until the edge length exceeds $2\delta$, getting a forest with vertex set $[n]$.
-For each connected component $C\subseteq [n]$, we call $C$ as a \emph{cluster in agreement}.
+We let every verifier $i\in[m]$ independently report their verification results as $x_i$.
+Then we run the Kruskal algorithm until the edge length exceeds $2\rho$, getting a forest with vertex set $[m]$, in which $m$ is an odd number.
+For each connected component $C\subseteq [m]$, we call $C$ as a \emph{cluster in agreement}.

-For a given quorum-size $q>\frac{n}{2}$, we check if there is a \emph{cluster in agreement} of size at least $q$, called as a ``proper cluster''.
-Because $q>\frac{n}{2}$, there can be at most one such proper cluster.
+For a given quorum-size $q=\lceil\frac{m}{2}\rceil$, we check if there is a \emph{cluster in agreement} of size at least $q$, called as a ``proper cluster''.
+Because $q>\frac{m}{2}$, there can be at most one such proper cluster.

 If there is one, the system reaches a consensus that this cluster is accepted, and verifiers outside the cluster are rejected.
-We accept the inferencer if and only if his result is within $2\delta$ distance of a verifier in the proper cluster.
+We accept the inferencer if and only if his result is within $2\rho$ distance of a verifier in the proper cluster.

-If there is no proper cluster, then the system fails to reach a consensus and invokes the zero-knowledge proof stage.
-If the inferencer or any verifier disputes about the results, the zero-knowledge proof is also invoked.
+If there is no proper cluster, then the system fails to reach a consensus and invokes the reverification stage with $m'\ge m$ verifiers.
+If the inferencer or any verifier disputes about the results, the reverification proof is also invoked.